C. Shaking (of the world system by God) (vs. 18-29).

 as Esau, who for one morsel of meat sold his birthright.

-While the believer is called to moral purity & piety, vs.16-17 are not speaking primarily about sexual sin or about profanity of language.
+While the believer is called to moral purity and piety, v.16-17 are not speaking primarily about sexual sin or about profanity of language.

 At issue, in Esau's case, was a worldly mind which set a higher value on the temporal than the spiritual.
-Esau committed spiritual adultery by valuing present personal gratification higher than the future spiritual promises of God.
+Esau committed spiritual adultery by his desire for present fleshly gratification, and his disdain for God's promises of spiritual and future blessings.

-his birthright- included the priestly privelege & responsibility of the firstborn, and
+his birthright - included the priestly privilege and responsibility of the firstborn, and

 So, we must beware lest we squander what God's grace has given us.